albnnc/naql/spec/README.md

 ## General Rules

 **1.** _Query_ string MUST consists of only [URL allowed characters](https://tools.ietf.org/html/rfc3986#appendix-A).
-RESTful API developer MUST pick some characters of them to provide the _separator registry_, which used in the following specification.
+RESTful API developer MUST pick some characters of them to provide the _separator registry_, which is used in following specification.
 The recommended registry looks as follows.

 | Separator | Symbol |
 | --------- | :----: |